-Problematic behaviors evolve as a way to cope with a situation or attempt to solve a problem.
-While these behaviors might provide temporary relief or a short-term solution, they often are not effective in the long-term.
-DBT assumes that clients are doing they best they can, AND they need to learn new behaviors in all relevant contexts.
-DBT helps enhance a client’s capabilities by teaching behavioral skills in areas like mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+Problematic behaviours evolve as a way to cope with a situation or attempt to solve a problem.
+While these behaviours might provide temporary relief or a short-term solution, they often are not effective in the long-term.
+DBT assumes that clients are doing they best they can, AND they need to learn new behaviours in all relevant contexts.
+DBT helps enhance a client’s capabilities by teaching behavioural skills in areas like mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 These skills help people develop effective ways to navigate situations that arise in everyday life or manage specific challenges.

-I have been in practise for 18 years and have practising privileges at several Priory Hospitals in the South East.
+I have been in practise for 20 years and have practising privileges at several Priory Hospitals in the South East.
 I am a fully accredited UKCP Psychotherapist and have been awarded an MA in Psychotherapy and a Diploma in Dialectical Behaviour Therapy, DBT.
 I studied CBT at Surrey University and my MA was awarded by Middlesex University.
-I am currently completing PG Diploma in Integrative Clinical Supervision at Middlesex University.
+I am a UKCP Approved Supervisor and have been awarded a PG Diploma in Integrative Clinical Supervision by Middlesex University.